Home

 My Journey....

 With more time in my practice, I realized that there was still emotional discomfort in my life that I was avoiding.
 I turned to 'medicinal' marijuana to NUMB (middle picture).
-I began to realize that just like food, I was overusing something to escape, avoid, and numb.
+It was legal, so it was easy to convince myself that I 'needed it' to soothe physical and emotional pain.
+A few years in denial and I began to realize that just like food, I was overusing something to escape, avoid, and numb.
 On August 5, 2020 I attended my first meeting.
 The literature states ~ "There is only one requirement for membership, a desire to stop using."
 I wanted to stop numbing and start living.

 Self study is a life long journey.
-It doesn't happen overnight, yet when we are ready to do the work.
+It doesn't happen overnight.
+They say when the student is ready the teacher appears.
+My first teacher was the practice of Yoga and that carried me until I found recovery.
 Self Study is one of the Niyamas in the 8 Limbs of Yoga known as Svadhyaya.
 The Niyamas are observances that focus on self-discipline and spiritual growth.
 Through the work, we are encouraged to embrace an inner gaze with vulnerability and humility.
+To observe what our inner critic is saying, but to not react to it.
+It simmers the intensity down inside that many addicts have a difficult time doing.
 It also encourages us to look with loving eyes as we detach from shame and guilt in what we discover.

 When we work the 12 Steps, we are rediscovering who we are and what triggers led to our addiction.
-It is Svadhyaya, just in a different form, as both emphasize rigorous introspection, honesty, and spiritual growth.
+It is Svadhyaya, just in a different form, as both emphasize honest introspection, willingness, and spiritual growth.
 We often hear 'more will be revealed' during our journey in recovery.
 The journey continues as long as we are willing to keep actively looking inward.

 Powered by